Turkey is an amazing exotic country. I've no experience of doing the country independently however I can advice you just a little.

 Watch your drinks to make sure they aren't spiked & don't let a stranger buy you one.

 Never be tricked into a bar or restaurant.
 Make your own decisions regarding this since people have been known to have their exit barred, being threatened to hand over their credit cards or handed an enormous bill.
 I've no idea how widespread this is.

 On a lighter nore don't miss Cappadocia in central Turkey, Pamukkale in western Turkey should be worth a visit too I'd imagine.

 Above all enjoy your trip.
-This is an amazing country where east meets west and an assault on the western senses. almost 8 years ago
+This is an amazing country where east meets west and an assault on the western senses. about 8 years ago

 Yes, Turkey is safe for travel.
 Here are my tips: http://traveleater.wordpress.com/category/europe/2011/07/09/turkey/#entry Turkey is my favourite country!
 (I've visited about 35, oh, and I'm female) You will want to stay in the western half, and practice the same kind of travel common sense you would in Europe.
 As women travelling alone, you'll receive much fewer unwanted comments from men if you dress conservatively (ie cover your knees, and, ideally, your elbows, and avoid tight clothing).
 Other tips: Don't drink the tap water, be careful that the Istanbul airport taxi drivers don't overcharge you, but otherwise enjoy the amazing hospitality that Turks have to offer. about 8 years ago